webdriverio-community/wdio-html-reporter/README.md

 # wdio-html-reporter
 A reporter for webdriver.io which generates a HTML report.
+Compatible with webdriverio version 6, with a typescript type file.

 ###New Feature:  tests are collapsible as well as suites

 ###New Feature: adds support for creating a PDF file from the html report.
 Requires an additional plugin to keep the support lightweight for those that dont want it. see [@rpii/wdio-html-reporter-pdf](https://www.npmjs.com/package/@rpii/wdio-html-reporter-pdf)

-Compatible with webdriverio version 6, with a typescript type file.
+## Information

 This project is a fork of [wdio-html-format-reporter](https://www.npmjs.com/package/wdio-html-format-reporter) That project has not been updated and doesnt work with the latest webdriverio 5.x or 6.x.